Best Toys for Saluki

 Physical Exercise Recommendations for Saluki

 Physical activity for Saluki should reflect their high (1-2 hours daily) exercise needs and Large (40-65 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Saluki, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue cues to watch: heavy breathing, slower pace, reluctance to continue, lying down during activity.
 Saluki dogs with gentle, dignified, independent traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Saluki dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Saluki benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Saluki